Competitor SEO Analysis: How to Spy on Your Rivals' Backlinks

 - Link type (dofollow vs nofollow)

 You want dofollow links from high-authority domains.
-Those are the ones that actually impact rankings.
+Those are the ones that actually move rankings.

-This is where things get tactical.
+This is the part that changed everything for me.
 A link gap analysis shows you sites that link to multiple competitors but not to you.
-These are your highest-probability targets.
+These are your warmest leads.

 Ahrefs has a tool literally called "Link Intersect."
-You enter your domain and up to 10 competitors.
-It spits out every domain linking to them but missing you.
+Enter your domain and up to 10 competitors.
+It spits out every domain linking to them but not you.
 Sort by Domain Rating.
-The top of that list is pure gold.
+Top of that list is gold.

-Semrush calls it the "Backlink Gap" tool.
-Same concept.
-It even color-codes the results so you can see which competitors share which links.
+Semrush calls it "Backlink Gap."
+Same concept, color-coded so you can see which competitors share which links.

-You're not cold pitching strangers.
-You're approaching warm leads with proof of concept.
+You're not cold pitching strangers anymore.
+You're approaching warm leads with proof that they link to stuff like yours.

 Next question: what type of content earns these links?
 You need to reverse-engineer their linkable assets.

-In Ahrefs, go to "Best by links" under "Pages."
-This shows you which individual pages on a competitor's site have the most referring domains.
-You'll see patterns fast.
+In Ahrefs, "Best by links" under Pages shows which individual pages on a competitor's site have the most referring domains.
+Patterns emerge fast.

-Now you know what to create.
-Build something similar but better.
+Now you know what to build.
+Something similar but better.
 More data.
 Better design.
 Clearer insights.
 Then pitch it to the same sites that linked to the competitor's version.

 Anchor text patterns reveal a lot.
 They show you what's natural in your niche.
 They also expose risky tactics you should avoid.

 Export a competitor's anchor text report.
-Categorize the anchors:
+Categorize what you see:

 - Branded (their company name)